mbrsagor/streaming/README.md

 ### Create Database

 <h2>How to create mysql database</h2>
-First go to your terminal then follow the command line
+First, go to your terminal, then follow the command line
 ```psql
 psql postgres
 CREATE DATABASE streaming;